ssorj/skupper-docs/input/system-yaml/site-linking.md

 Once sites are linked, services can be exposed and consumed across the application network without the need to open ports or manage inter-site connectivity.

 The procedures below describe linking an existing site.
 Typically, it is easier to configure a site, links and services in a set of files and then create a configured site by placing all the YAML files in a directory, for example `local` and then using the following command to

-<a id="system-link-yaml"></a>
 ## Linking sites using a `link` resource

 An alternative approach to linking sites using tokens is to create a `link` resource YAML file using the CLI, and to apply that resource to another site.